 Remember that RLCS teams that qualified for RLCS X will be auto-seeded into the Regional Event and bypass Open Qualifiers.
 Rival Series teams that qualified in Season 9 will be auto-seeded into the third day of Open Qualifiers.

 Broadcast schedules are changing from former seasons as well.
 In the past, we've had both North America and Europe on the same weekend.
 This time around, each region will have two weekends straight of Regional Event action.
-Both European and North American Regional broadcasts will begin at their normal times.
-European broadcast days will begin at 9 a.m.
-PDT (4 p.m.
-UTC), and North American broadcasts will begin at 12 p.m.
+European broadcast days will begin at 8 a.m.
+PDT (3 p.m.
+UTC), and North American broadcasts will begin at 11 a.m.
 PDT (7 p.m.
 UTC).

 Here's the schedule for the Fall Split: